 Carepacks is a weekend food program aimed at preventing hunger among Talbot County's most economically vulnerable students.
-We serve students at ALL Talbot County elementary schools.
+We serve students at ALL Talbot County schools.

 Our goal, through a partnership with Talbot County Public Schools and the Mid-Shore Community Foundation, is to provide every eligible student with a backpack filled with healthy, easily accessible meals and snacks every Friday afternoon so that when students return to school on Mondays, they are well-nourished and ready to learn.